-It always amuses me what my kids come away learning or thinking about after time together.
+It always amuses me what my kids come away learning or thinking about after time together, this is the same as people that learned about the new tax law.
 We have a 5-year-old son, a 4-year-old daughter, and a 20-month-old son.
 Just last month, I took my 5-year-old to the KState-Texas football game in Austin.
 He loves KState because I do.
 But I was pretty surprised to hear him tell my wife that he wants a football field cake with a giant Longhorn in the middle.
 That was one of his main takeaways from the game–not necessarily the takeaway I was hoping for him to have!

 When the new tax law was implemented in 2018, there was one big change that had a major impact-the standard deduction doubling to $24,000.
 The concerning takeaway was that people may dramatically lower their charitable contributions if they aren’t getting a deduction for them.
 Before the change, it was critical to keep track of any relevant medical expenses, charitable donations, etc. Depending on your situation, that still could be the case.
 But, a large portion of Americans, even high earners, will now take the standard deduction.